The InLinks Topic Planner

 Completed clusters

 This is what you should be aiming for.
 An entire topic that has completed clusters.
 Inevitably, some clusters will be bigger than others, but the theory is the same.
-Once all parts of a cluster has an associated top pillar page and sub-pages you can show your boss or your client that the website is up-to-date.
+Once all cluster parts have an associated top pillar page and sub-pages, you can show your boss or client that the website is up-to-date.
 Trust me, it’s a great feeling.

 After completing the topic clusters in full, you may want to look at some suggested clusters from the tool.
-This is content that might feel a bit different to your current stuff, but could be a great fit.
+These content clusters might differ from your current material, but they could be a great fit.

 On to the next one!